JagnaJuras/markdown/README.md

 - [x] The water's getting warm so you might as well swim

-My world's on fire :fire: how 'bout yours? :point_right:
+My world's on fire, how 'bout yours?
-That's the way I like it :100: and I'll never get bored :sunglasses:
+That's the way I like it and I'll never get bored

-[^1]: Often misinterpreted as "media men".
-"Meteor men" might be referring to meteorologists - weathermen don’t think the world is getting colder, and thus, the “hole” could possibly be referring to the ozone layer (https://genius.com).